Click here to increase size

 LA SEO AND SURROUNDINGS

-In the interior, we find a Floor plan divided into five naves covered by magnificent star-ribbed vaults.
+In the interior, we find with the audioguide (audioguides) a Floor plan divided into five naves covered by magnificent star-ribbed vaults.
 A long restoration process which started in 1980 has returned all the building's splendour.
 This space, formerly blackened and dark, is currently flooded by natural light which entering through the windows, the chapel's lanterns and the dome base.

-By getting closer to the great altar we find one of the best gothic altarpieces in Europe.
+By getting closer to the great altar with the audioguide (audioguides) we find one of the best gothic altarpieces in Europe.
 It is made of polychrome alabaster and its three main scenes represent the three Christ Epiphanies: the Transfiguration, the Adoration of the Magi and the Ascension.
 In addition, the great altar of La Seo was the stage for the crowning of Aragon Monarchs.

 The Great Choir features gothic ashlar in oak and it is worth mentioning that the organ's case dates back to the XVI century.
 Much more interesting is the Retrochoir, made in gypsum with reliefs which mainly represent saints from Aragon.